Kansas City Child Injury Lawyer

 Duty of Care

 Put simply, duty of care is the responsibility one holds to prioritize the safety of others.
 Actions taken by an individual can impact others, even if they aren’t immediately nearby.
 Product manufacturers are responsible for ensuring customers can use their purchased items safely.
 Car drivers are responsible for driving the speed limit and following other traffic laws, as these both reduce the risk of injury to themselves and others on the road.
+Additionally, legal actions taken on a child’s behalf must prioritize their best interests, ensuring their safety and welfare.

 Negligence